 Working Employment Contract

-In Germany, it is standard that you then get a written contract of employment.
+The employment contract defines the essential rights and obligations of your employment.
 Please read this thoroughly before you sign it.

-Trial period: How long does the trial period last?
-This is the period during which you or the company can terminate the contract relatively quickly.
+How long does your probationary period last?
+This is the time when you or the company can quickly terminate the contract.

-Remuneration: How much will you be paid for your work?
-Will the company pay you supplements or bonuses, for example at Christmas or for working weekends, on top of your normal pay?
-When does the company pay you – for example, at the end or beginning of the month?
-Note: the employment contract usually states the gross remuneration.
-From this, certain amounts will be deducted for tax and social contributions, such as health insurance, long-term care insurance, a pension scheme and unemployment insurance are deducted from this amount.
+How much money will you get for your work?
+Will the company pay supplements or premiums in addition to normal pay, for example at Christmas or for weekend work?
+When does the company pay the salary – at the end or the beginning of the month?
+Usually the salary is agreed as gross remuneration.
+Taxes and charges for social insurance such as health, long-term care, pension and unemployment insurance are deducted from this amount.